bzt-sys/Cast_and_Crew/README.md

-s# Cast & Crew Resonance Recommender
+# Cast & Crew Resonance Recommender

 Built in 3 days as a rapid exploration of an actor/director slate recommender.
 I deliberately scoped this as a speed run to study how far a single developer can get with an LLM coding assistant.
 Expect rough edges and open TODOs; see Limitations & Next steps.
 LLM collaboration statement